-When storms in outer space occur near Earth or in Earth's upper atmosphere, we call it space weather.
-Rather than the more commonly known weather within our atmosphere (rain, snow, heat, wind, etc.), space weather comes in the form of radio blackouts, solar radiation storms, and geomagnetic storms caused by disturbances from the Sun.
+Did you know that there are storms always occurring in space?
+Not rain or snow, but winds and magnetic waves that move through space!
+This is known as space weather.
+Sometimes the impact of these storms can reach Earth or Earth's upper atmosphere affecting various technological systems including satellite-based positioning and navigation, high frequency radio communications, and the electric power grid.
+Rather than the more commonly known weather within our atmosphere (like rain, snow, heat, and wind), space weather can come in the form of radio blackouts, solar radiation storms, and geomagnetic storms caused by disturbances from the Sun.

 Space weather forecasting

 NOAA's Space Weather Prediction Center (SWPC) is the official source for space weather forecasts for our nation.
-They forecast solar storms, much like our National Weather Service offices forecast weather here on Earth.
-SWPC forecasters use ground-based instruments and satellites to monitor the active regions of the Sun for any changes and issue watches, warnings, and alerts for hazardous space weather events.
-Just like there are categories used to classify hurricanes, there are also Space Weather Scales for communicating the severity of solar storms.
+They forecast solar storms, much like other National Weather Service offices forecast weather here on Earth.
+SWPC forecasters use ground-based instruments and satellites to monitor the Sun for any changes and issue watches, warnings, and alerts for hazardous space weather events.
+Just like there are categories used to classify hurricanes, there are also Space Weather Scales for communicating the severity of space weather storms.
 To predict these storms, forecasters watch the Sun for solar flares and coronal mass ejections.
 Solar flares are massive explosions on the Sun's surface.
-They often arise near sunspots and release a wide spectrum of photons such as X-Rays, visible light, and ultra-violet light, as well as highly energized protons outward into space.
+They often arise near sunspots and release a wide spectrum of photons such as X-Rays, visible light, and ultra-violet light.
 The biggest solar storms arise from coronal mass ejections (CME).
 A CME is an enormous bubble of plasma expelled by the Sun; it contains billions of tons of fast-moving solar particles as well as the magnetic field that binds them.
 The velocity of a CME can even exceed 5 million miles per hour!

 Space weather impacts Earth

 Earth's magnetic field helps to protect us from the effects of some solar storms, but how can space weather impact the Earth?
-Strong solar storms can cause fluctuations of electrical currents in space and energize electrons and protons trapped in Earth's varying magnetic field.
-These disturbances can cause problems with radio communications, Global Positioning Systems (GPS), power grids, and satellites.
+Strong solar storms can cause fluctuations of electrical currents in space, directly impacting the power grid on Earth and energizing electrons and protons trapped in Earth's varying magnetic field.
+These disturbances can cause problems with radio communications, Global Navigation Satellite Systems (such as Global Positioning Systems or GPS), power grids, and satellites.
 Imagine all the ways in which we are dependent upon satellites: cell phones, weather prediction, TV, search and rescue, navigation, space travel, military surveillance, credit card and ATM transactions, and more.
 What if those satellites were damaged?
 As we become more dependent on technology, the need for space weather monitoring and forecasting becomes more important.